Root Clusters over Number fields : Inverse Problems and Applications: Introduction

 \end{theorem}

-Then we prove Proposition \ref{partial conj 4} which is a partial case of Conjecture 4 in \cite{drungilas2012degree} where it is conjectured that the set of compositum feasible triplets over $K$ is a commutative multiplicative monoid.
-The notion of a compositum feasible triplet being irreducible was introduced in \cite{maciulevivcius2023degree}.
-In Proposition \ref{irr equiv}, we list all irreducible triplets in the family of compositum feasible triplets covered in Theorem \ref{comp feas thm}.
-Propositions \ref{Sn comp feas} and \ref{xn comp feas} cover some other interesting cases of compositum feasible triplets and sum feasible triplets.

 We also improve on the inverse problems proved in \cite{Bhagwat_2025} and this article by proving that there exist arbitrarily large finite families of pairwise non-isomorphic extensions having additional properties that satisfy the given conditions.
-The following is Theorem \ref{inverse cluster size improv} which is an improvement on Inverse cluster size problem for number fields Theorem 3.1.1 in \cite{Bhagwat_2025}.
+The following is an improvement on Theorem \ref{n,r}.
+We obtain similar improvements for Theorems \ref{t,r}, \ref{inv root cap}, \ref{inv min gen xn} (1), \ref{inverse min gen} and \ref{comp feas thm} (1).